gro-intelligence/api-client/Recipes/_sources/quick-start-projects/get-started-in-120-seconds.rst.txt

     !pip install groclient

   Then click the "Run Cell" button to the left of the cell.
-  In Colab, it will look like this:
+  In Colab, it looks like this:

   .. image:: ../_images/colab-run-button.PNG
     :align: center